 Apart from the causes listed by NIBC, there are other minor causes that went unaccounted for, mainly due to the limited number of 52 persons used in its research.
 Here are a few others;

-- Withdrawing during arguments
+- You withdraw during arguments

 When arguments arise in a relationship, it’s best to trash it out completely.
 In situations where instead of reaching an amicable agreement, one person withdraws, it would create a backlog that will only cause greater fights in the future and ultimately lead to the end of the relationship if the person keeps withdrawing.

-- Comparing your relationship to everyone else’s
+- You compare your relationship to everyone else’s

 Comparing your relationship with others isn’t necessarily a bad thing.
 It helps you to keep fighting to attain your healthy relationship goals.
 But the moment you start obsessing over other people’s relationships, it would start making you unhappy in your relationship and cause you to break up with someone good for something shiny which may have an ugly core.

-- Refusal to compromise
+- You refuse to compromise

 Not all relationship problems can have a fairytale ending that favors both parties.
 There are times were the only way to reach a mutual settlement would be to comprise.
 It’s that type of ” meet me halfway” situation.